-This article will outline a method for extracting data from Taleo Cloud Service, and automatically loading that data into BI Cloud Service (BICS).
-Two tools will be used, the Taleo Connect Client, and the BICS Data Sync Utility.
+This article will outline a method for extracting data from Taleo Cloud Service, and automatically loading that data into Autonomous Data Warehouse (ADW).
+Two tools will be used: (a) Taleo Connect Client, and (b) Oracle Analytics Cloud Data Sync.
 The Taleo Connect Client will be configured to extract data in CSV format from Taleo, and save that in a local directory.
-The Data Sync tool will monitor that local directory, and once the file is available, it will load the data into BICS using an incremental load strategy.
+Data Sync will monitor that local directory, and once the file is available, it will load the data into ADW using an incremental load strategy.
 This process can be scheduled to run, or run on-demand.

 3. The scheduling and configuration required so that the process can be run automatically and seamlessly.